Right I'm now reading Mary Ruefle's collection of way-more-than

-Poetry: Adrienne Rich, Naomi Shihab Nye, Li Young-Lee, Plath (when
+Poetry: Adrienne Rich, Naomi Shihab Nye, Li Young-Lee, Plath yes of

 Some prose: Annie Dillard, Ursula Le Guin (The Dispossessed and

-Left Hand of Darkness), Keri Hulme, Marilynne Robinson, Austen.
+Left Hand of Darkness), Clarice Lispector, Keri Hulme, Marilynne

-Language, The Nature of Order, etc…).
+(A Pattern Language, The Nature of Order, etc…).
 John McPhee.
-Naomi Klein
+Naomi

-(waiting for her forthcoming book on how the climate crisis is
+Klein (waiting for her forthcoming book on how the climate crisis

 I will read the back of the cereal box if nothing else is